Sunwood-ai-labs/pic-to-header/docs/README.en.md

 - Implemented a command-line interface (CLI) for image processing from the command line.
 - Added a README page and release notes page to the Streamlit app.
-- Improved documentation, adding instructions for installation from PyPI and CLI usage.
+- Improved documentation, including how to install from PyPI and how to use the CLI.
-- Changed the CLI entry point from `pic_to_header.app:main` to `pic_to_header.cli:main`.
+- The CLI entry point changed from `pic_to_header.app:main` to `pic_to_header.cli:main`.
 - Version number updated from 0.1.0 to 0.1.1.